Go to content

 Presentations and speakers

-• Reporting of inequalities in population health dashboards – Sebastián Peña Fajuri, Task 7.1
+• Systematic mapping of health inequalities reporting in data dashboards in twelve European countries – Sebastián Peña Fajuri, Task 7.1

 • How population-based monitoring systems can help monitor impact on social inequalities in NCDs – Valentina Possenti, Task 8.3

-• Evidence for national policy action on health inequalities – Gerd M. Flodgren, Task 7.2
+• Evidence for national policy actions on health inequities: results of a scoping review – Gerd M. Flodgren, Task 7.2

-• Wellbeing Economy Toolbox – Dóra Guðrún Guðmundsdóttir, Task 9.6
+• Wellbeing Economy toolbox: A practical resource for integrating health into decision‑making – Dóra Guðrún Guðmundsdóttir, Task 9.6

 • WHO ICOPE implementation in France – Néda Tavassoli, Pilot 7.5.13

-• Strengthening health literacy to reduce inequalities – Peder Ringnes Berrefjord, Task 7.4
+• Beyond prevention: strengthening health literacy in communities and municipalities to reduce inequalities – Peder Ringnes Berrefjord, Task 7.4

 • No equal start: social disparities in early infancy – Angela Giusti, Task 6.5

-• Environmental justice in overburdened communities – Roberto Pasetto, Task 7.5.9
+• An approach to promote Environmental Justice and prevent NCDs in communities affected by large and long-lasting industrial contamination – Roberto Pasetto, Task 7.5.9

 17:20–17:30